 Though your current mortgage feels familiar, consider comparing it with the wider market place.
 The mortgage market changes regularly, so what is best now may not be forever.
 Be open to alternatives that could benefit you more.
 A mortgage broker can assist with this.

-If you are considering moving while keeping your current home as an investment, it can be possible.
+Yes, if you are looking to move while keeping your current home as an investment, it can be possible.
 Yet, it is not always straightforward due to various factors like location, finances, and lifestyle choices.
 Explore our detailed Let to Buy Mortgages guide for a breakdown on how these mortgages operate, associated costs, and your key considerations.

 Secure more moving home tips here.
 Looking for key support with your move?